 Invisible Braces - Invisalign Scottsdale, Arizona

 Invisalign® straightens teeth to give you the confidence of a great smile.
-Using a series of clear, virtually invisible aligners, Invisalign gently and gradually moves your teeth based on the treatment plan prescribed by your orthodontist or dentist.
+Using a series of clear, virtually invisible aligners, Invisalign gently and gradually moves your teeth based on the treatment plan prescribed by your Scottsdale invisalign dentist, Dr. Gore.
 And, there are no wires or brackets so you’ll have confidence in your smile during and after treatment.
 In fact, most people won’t even know you’re wearing Invisalign.
 And, Invisalign aligners are removable so you can eat whatever you want and easily brush and floss as you normally would.

-You’ll visit Scottsdale invisalign dentist Dr. Gore every 6-8 weeks and on average, Invisalign treatment takes less than a year.
+You’ll visit Dr. Gore every 6-8 weeks and on average, Invisalign treatment takes less than a year.

 How does Invisalign Work?